sohamfcb/sohamfcb/README.md

 A #Data Science student interested in #Neural Networks 🧠

 Welcome to my GitHub profile!
-I am a dedicated student of data science with a passion for exploring and applying neurons.
-This repository is a collection of my projects, experiments and teaching materials in the fascinating world of data science and machine learning.
+I am a dedicated data science student with a strong enthusiasm for exploring and implementing neural networks.
+This repository is a collection of my projects, experiments, and learning resources in the exciting world of data science and machine learning.

 # About me